 Nānā rūp ji▫o savāgī ḏikẖāvai.
 Ji▫o parabẖ bẖāvai ṯivai nacẖāvai.

-This is (jio) like (svaagi) an actor (dikhaavai) appears in (naana) different (roop = looks) guises at different times;
+This is (jiau) like (svaagi) an actor (dikhaavai) appears in (naana) different (roop = looks) guises at different times as directed by the director.

-like the actors act as directed by the director, (prabh) the Creator (nachaavai = causes to dance) makes the living beings to act (jio) as IT (bhaavai) pleases i.e. every thing happens according to Divine commands. —
+(Prabh) the Creator (nachaavai = causes to dance) makes the living beings to act (jiau) as IT (bhaavai) pleases i.e. according to role of the life form and temptations.

 ਜੋ ਤਿਸੁ ਭਾਵੈ ਸੋਈ ਹੋਇ ॥ ਨਾਨਕ ਦੂਜਾ ਅਵਰੁ ਨ ਕੋਇ ॥੭॥